Features

 and text

-properties are required by the calendar control.
+properties are required by the calendar component.
 The color

 property is a custom field that we will use to store an event color.